 Professional Association of Therapeutic Horsemanship International

-Professional Association of Therapeutic Horsemanship International (PATH) offers a three-level certification program for therapeutic riding instructors: Registered, Advanced, and Master.
-The PATH certification program is a widely known and respected.
+Professional Association of Therapeutic Horsemanship International (PATH) offers a three-level certification program for therapeutic riding instructors.
+The courses include Registered, Advanced, and Master certifications.
+The PATH certification program is widely known and respected.

 - There are three pathways to Registered (entry-level) certification:

 - Attending a PATH member college or university,

 - or an experiential path that includes online coursework, teaching under supervision, on-site workshops, and an on-site certification class.

 Candidates must complete two online exams, attend the workshop and certification class, and have at least 25 hours of teaching under the supervision of a PATH instructor.
 The application fee is $60.